LifetimeMistake/lua-kernel/cheatsheat.md

 -- { id = path }
 vfs.getDescriptorId(path)

--- Creates file descriptor, returns error if exclusive file descriptor for file exists, or you want to generate a exclusive file descriptor for already busy file.
+-- Creates file descriptor, returns error if exclusive file descriptor for file exists, -- or if you want to generate a exclusive file descriptor for already busy file.
 -- path = file
 -- mode = vfs.fileModes
 -- exclusive = bool